 For gays without kids, Myrtle Beach might not be an ideal destination, but there are several bars and clubs with a friendly, laid-back vibe, near the intersection of Main Street and Kings Highway.
-Myrtle Beach Pride shut down in 2011, but the annual Charleston Pride festivities take place about two hours drive south, in late September, with a parade and festival.
-Columbia SC also has summer events: South Carolina Black Pride is a mid-August annual community expo; and the Hot South Carolina Pride Festival takes place in mid-October.
+Myrtle Beach Pride shut down in 2011, but the annual Charleston Pride festivities take place about two hours drive south, in mid September, with a parade and festival.
+Columbia SC also has summer events: South Carolina Black Pride is a August annual community expo; and the Hot South Carolina Pride Festival takes place in October.
 CLAWS has social events for those into Levi/Leather.
-Bear Hunt is an annual Carolina Bears weekend get-together in Myrtle Beach each April.
+Bear Hunt is an annual Carolina Bear Lodge weekend get-together in Myrtle Beach each April.

 Myrtle Beach International Airport a former military base, is 5 miles southwest of the city.
-It’s best known as the former hub for Hooters Air.
-Delta, JetBlue, United and Southwest airlines offer scheduled flights to and from over 20 US cities.
+Allegiant, American, Delta, Frontier, JetBlue, Spirit, United, WestJet and three more regional airlines offer scheduled flights.
 Taxis are the best way to get downtown.
 Charleston Airport is nearby with additional connections.
 A shuttle service links the two airports.

 A car is handycar to get around, but there is public transportation at $1.50 per trip.
 Coast RTA buses serve the Coastal Carolina towns of Myrtle Beach, North Myrtle Beach, Surfside Beach, Conway, Loris, and Aynor on 15 routes.
 A day pass is $5; for three days it's $10.
 A 10-ride pass is $13.50.
-Their Entertainment Shuttle operates free of charge each summer through Labor Day, 11am - 11pm daily every 30 minutes along Ocean Boulevard from 9th Ave N to 29th Ave N. Destinations include the Convention Center at Oak St, Pelicans Stadium and Broadway at the Beach; Hollywood Wax Museum; Broadway Grand Prix; Myrtle Waves; Ripken Experience; plus shopping and dining destinations.
+Their Entertainment Shuttle operates free of charge each summer through Labor Day, 11am - 11pm daily every 30 minutes along Ocean Boulevard from 3rd Avenue South to 29th Avenue North, Oak Street (Convention Center) and to destinations such as Pelicans Stadium; Broadway at the Beach; Hollywood Wax Museum; Broadway Grand Prix; Myrtle Waves; Ripken Experience; plus shopping and dining destinations.